Lawn Lake, Lawn Lake Trailhead, Rocky Mountain National Park, Colorado

 Camping and Backpacking Information

 Permits are required for all overnight stays.
 Fires are not permitted within Rocky Mountain National Park.
 Camp safely away from dead trees, as close as possible to the silver metal arrowhead posted at each site.
-Red arrowheads on trees provide additional guidance to each campsite from the main trail:
+Red flags on trees provide additional guidance to each campsite from the main trail: The Ypsilon Creek, Cutbank and Golden Banner sites are located on the west bank of Roaring River.
+A spur from the Lawn Lake Trail (2.9 miles, +1092') crosses the river and forks with access to each:

 - Cutbank Backcountry Camspite